 In addition to touring the Senate, we also rode the Metro for the first time today.
 Until now we have not needed or wanted to use it, but the Senate is a ways to walk when dressed nicely!
 Luke was a little apprehensive at first, but he got into it - at one point even holding onto the bar like I was!
 His tooth has come in a little more, so that we can feel the top of it now instead of just seeing white below the surface.
 He is chewing like crazy and slobbering everywhere!

 Tomorrow morning early we leave for a weekend trip, so there will not be a blog posting until Sunday late (or maybe Monday morning, depending on the time we return).
-We are going to Chartres, Blois, Vouvray, Azay-le-rideau, Villandry, Chenonceau, and Chambord - tours of 4 castles, 1 cathedral, and 1 vineyard are scheduled, as well as a sound & light show at one of the castles Saturday night.
-We are looking forward to it!
+We are going to Chartres, Blois, Vouvray, Azay-le-rideau, Villandry, Chenonceau, and Chambord - tours of 4 castles, 1 cathedral, and 1 vineyard are scheduled, as well as a sound & light show at one of the castles Saturday night

 No comments: